Inter Miami CF Unveils 'La Palma' 2021 Secondary Jersey, As Team Gets Ready For 2021 MLS Season

 MIAMI (CBSMiami) – On Saturday, Inter Miami CF officials talked about the upcoming season and unveiled the team’s secondary jersey for 2021.

-The team said the jersey is called “La Palma,” which means The Palm in English, and represents the deep bond between the fans and the team.READ MORE: Johnson & Johnson Single-Shot COVID-19 Vaccine Joining In The Fight Against Global Pandemic
+The team said the jersey is called “La Palma,” which means The Palm in English, and represents the deep bond between the fans and the team.READ MORE: COVID In Florida: 5,539 Additional Cases, 126 Deaths Reported Sunday

 The jersey is primarily black with pink accents featuring a palm pattern as a symbol of unity, triumph, longevity, victory, royalty, and honor.

-Inter Miami CF co-owner Jorge Mas says they expect between 3 and 8 thousand fans in attendance when the season kicks off.
+Inter Miami CF co-owner Jorge Mas says they expect between 3,000 and 8,000 fans in attendance when the season kicks off.

 “That’s probably the range to open up in April.
 My aspiration is as the season moves on and more people get vaccinated, things become easier, hopefully at some point in the summer or early fall we can hopefully finally debut with a full house,” said Mas.